 Through a firewall and switch, user entities have been set up with sub-networks that have addresses not recognizable to the Internet, known as a private internal network.
 The firewall and switch also prevent all outside connections from accessing inside hosts or servers, unless the IP address originated from inside the network or the user entity requests certain access to their network from outside (i.e. HTTP, and e-mail, etc.).
+Remote access to the firewall and various switches is restricted through password protection.
+Additionally, passwords are encrypted in the devices' configurations.

 The NOACSC staff use an internal wireless access point to provide a convenient means of access to the network.
 Wireless traffic is encrypted from point to point within the building.
 Access to the wireless device's configuration is controlled through password protection.